mikkoJJ/pienpanimopeli/docs/application.md

 ## Coding aestethics

-Namespaces and class names are named `Capitalized`.
-Object names, public members and helper variables are named in `lowercase`.
+Namespaces and class names are `Capitalized`.
+Object names, public members and helper variables are in `lowercase`.
 Private members of objects are named with two preceding `__underscores`, and should not be called from outside the class.
 Constants are named in `UPPERCASE`.

 The contents of each javascript file should be wrapped inside a lambda function and then where applicable made public by adding to the `Brew` namespace.
 For example: